lollerfirst/cashu-nfc/readme.md

 ```

 The merchant application allows you to request payments from customers through the `Request Payment` option and store them in the SQLite database, just like a cashier's cash drawer.
 You can also withdraw cash from the "drawer" as needed with the `Cash Out` option.

+## Contribute

+Contributions to cashu-nfc are welcome and greatly appreciated.
+By contributing to this project, you acknowledge that you are contributing to open source software and agree to the terms of the MIT License provided in this project.

+By submitting a pull request or issue, you grant permission for your contribution to be licensed under the MIT License.
+This means that your contribution will be freely available for others to use, modify, and distribute, and you will not be entitled to any royalties or other compensation.